 “Accommodating passengers in today’s competitive airspace means offering highly distinctive experiences through the seat they sit in, the quality of food and beverage service along with other amenities offered throughout a flight,” said Alastair Hamilton, vice president, sales & marketing, interiors for Collins Aerospace.

-Tapas and sherry on Iberia
+Tapas served on Iberia

 July 10, 2019